ConnectEverything/ngs-cli/README.md

 ## Updates are easy

-`nsc update` will download and install the latest version.
+`ngs update` will download and install the latest version.